Skip to main content

 2. If any transaction needs to be forced, the nodes retrieve all transactions in the delayed inbox, even if they haven't been in the delayed inbox longer than the delay.

-3. The nodes package these transactions into a blueprint and process the transactions in the same way as they process transactions in blueprints that come from the sequencer.
+3. The nodes package these transactions into a block and process the transactions in the same way as they process transactions in blocks that come from the sequencer.

 In this way, transactions in the delayed inbox take precedence over the sequencer.
-If the kernel (via the Smart Rollup nodes) generates a blueprint, that blueprint results in a new branch of the Etherlink chain, and the states of the sequencer and the Smart Rollup nodes diverge.
-It becomes the responsibility of the sequencer to reorganize itself to build blueprints on top of the kernel-generated blueprint.
+If the kernel (via the Smart Rollup nodes) generates a block, that block results in a new branch of the Etherlink chain, and the states of the sequencer and the Smart Rollup nodes diverge.
+It becomes the responsibility of the sequencer to reorganize itself to build blocks on top of the kernel-generated block.

-The delayed bridge contract is deployed to Tezos layer 1 Mainnet at KT1AZeXH8qUdLMfwN2g7iwiYYSZYG4RrwhCj.
+The delayed bridge contract is deployed to Tezos layer 1 Mainnet at KT1Vocor3bL5ZSgsYH9ztt42LNhqFK64soR4.

 arrow icon